SunnyZhiyangHe/sunnyzhiyanghe.github.io/_pages/about.md

 - I gave a guest lecture at UCLA on [An Introduction to Quantum LDPC Codes](files/QLDPC_UCLA.pdf) in March 2024, hosted by Professor [Jens Palsberg](https://web.cs.ucla.edu/~palsberg/).
 - I presented our work with IBM on [Quantum Locally Testable Code with Constant Soundness](https://arxiv.org/abs/2209.11405) at QIP 2023 in Gent, Belgium.
 Here are some [photos](/travel#Gent) of the beautiful city of Gent.
 I also presented this work at MIT, Tufts, and IBM Yorktown.
 - In Summer 2023, I attended the [Quantum Summer Cluster Workshop](https://simons.berkeley.edu/workshops/quantum-summer-cluster-workshop) at Simons Institute.
-- In Spring 2022, I helped organzie a reading group on Asymptotically Good QLDPC Codes with Eugene Tang and Anand Natarajan.
+- In Spring 2022, I helped organize a reading group on Asymptotically Good QLDPC Codes with Eugene Tang and Anand Natarajan.

 ## Publications {#publications}